arun10ak/Company-Analysis-Using-SQL---MYSQL/README.md

+#Comapny Analysis Using SQL - MYSQL WORKBENCH

 The task was to analyze the employee data of a company to gain insights into various aspects of its workforce.
-The dataset provided contains information about employees, their departments, salaries, titles, and managerial positions.
+The dataset provided contains information about
+      .
+Employees
+      .
+Departments
+      .
+Salaries
+      .
+Titles
+      .
+Managerial position

        Data set schema is available in excel file.
 Using SQL queries and data manipulation techniques.
 Here is the list of 30 Questions.Which I have Solved in the SQL Script You can refer to that queries through clicking on the Above file.
 1. Retrieve the first name and last name of all employees.